132nd-vWing-website/web-client/README.md

-# 132nd Web Backend
+# 132nd Web Application

-This node+express application will serve the client web app with information via a REST API.
-Othe applications can also access the data by passing having an authenticated user.
+This application is a React based webclient that will be served to the user.
+It communicates with the 132nd backend (web-server).